 Throughout the course of an 8-week period in the summer, trainees will learn to sail, build leadership talents through skippering, and soft job skills while getting paid.
 The experience of sailing can provide a natural environment to foster teamwork and build confidence while enjoying time on the water with peers.
 Trainees will have the opportunity to plan a capstone project, possibly including an overnight sailing adventure!
 After graduating the program, these teenagers will become mentors and role models to other youth through the various Community, STEM, and Junior Programs.
 Graduates of the program have become head instructors, out-of-school time coaches, and adult instructors; graduates have even had a profound influence on the DSC curriculum and pedagogy.
 Graduates are also encouraged to utilize their experience in the program as a steppingstone to achieve their career goals.

-Our longterm partners for youth recommendations include the Bridges Program at St. Paul's School and two local high schools, Digital Harbor and Cristo Rey, but we have worked with great partners including Boys Hope Girls Hope, Kids Safe Zone, Safe Alternative, and OpenWorks Baltimore.
+Our long-term partners for youth recruitment include the Bridges Program at St. Paul's School and three local high schools, Digital Harbor, New Era and Cristo Rey, but we have worked with great partners including Boys Hope Girls Hope, Kids Safe Zone, Safe Alternative, and OpenWorks Baltimore.